Month 12, Day 17, Thursday 11:55 p.m.

 Thaddeus smiled and stepped back.
 “I see he has a loyal friend in you.
 That’s good, I suppose.
 He’s foolish enough to need someone around to help him get out of trouble.
 As long as you don’t help him get into it, too.”

-Damien gulped, then flushed.
-“It wasn’t his fault,” he admitted.
+“It wasn’t his fault,” Damien admitted, his cheeks reddening.
 “I’m not going to say anything more about it.
 I promised my silence.”

 Thaddeus was slightly irritated, but he couldn’t deny some equal measure of satisfaction.
 Whatever he had done, Siverling had created a loyal and powerful ally.
 Those were useful.